How to Unlock iPhone with iTunes

 3. Click the option labeled "Erase iPhone," and then confirm it.

-4. Enter your Apple ID password to begin erasing your disabled iPhone 7 to factory settings.
+4. Enter your Apple ID password to begin erasing your unavailable iPhone to factory settings.

 5. Set the phone up after it's erased completely.
 If you backup in iTunes or iCloud, you can restore the phone from a recent backup during setup process.